Aqib-shakeel07/Muse-and-Cat-game-using-Genetic-Algorithm/README.md

 ### mousetraps:
 - **Player**: Manually places mousetraps using mouse clicks.
-- **AI**: Automatically places mousetraps using a genetic algorithm.
+- **AI**: Automatically places mousetraps using Genetic algorithm.

 ### enemies (mouse):
 - Move randomly but stay within grid boundaries.
-- Have health bars that decrease when mousetraps attack.
+- Have health bars that decrease when hit by mousetraps.

 ---